-In 2022 a new study was published in the Genetics in Medicine journal on the Gene Curation Coalition (GenCC), composed of several groups and resources providing information on validity of gene-disease relationships of which Orphanet is a founding member.
-GenCC has created a database bringing together this data: curated gene-disease relationships are submitted by GenCC member organisations, including Orphanet, which is numerically the largest contributor of disease-gene relationships with 5330 submissions.
+The Gene Curation Coalition (GenCC), composed of several groups and resources providing information on validity of gene-disease relationships of which Orphanet is a founding member, has created a database bringing together manually curated gene-disease relationships submitted by GenCC member organisations, including Orphanet.
+Orphanet is numerically one of the largest contributors of disease-gene relationships with 5330 submissions.
 GenCC provides harmonised definitions for different levels of gene-disease validity based on existing resources.
-The aim of the paper is to show how GenCC enables international collaboration through the standardisation of terminology and the resolution of curation conflicts, thus permitting better consistency in genetic testing and variant interpretation
+In 2023, Orphanet has participated to a series of meetings aimed at reviewing gene-disease relationships.
+This work will help progress towards an easier way to update the GenCC database with Orphanet gene-disease relationship through an online submission tool.